by Will Grumke February 23, 2022 5 min read

-Well ... let me tell you, or ask anyone who has done a HIIT workout, you can get a great workout in a short amount of time that.
-And moving your body and working out consistently can help improve fat loss.
+Well ... let me tell you, or ask anyone who has done a HIIT workout, you can get a great workout in a short amount of time ... plus, finding ways to move your body and work out consistently can help improve fat loss.

-Plus, as your body adjusts to higher stress levels, and the work load you are putting on it, your body can end up burning more calories during your body’s repair and recovery process.
+In addition to that, as your body adjusts to higher stress levels and the workload you are putting on it, your body can end up burning more calories during your body’s repair and recovery process.

-Activities such as EMOMs, cross-training, sprints, burpees, and high-intensity aerobics classes are great ways to do this.
+Activities such as EMOMs (every minute on the minute), cross-training, sprints, burpees, and high-intensity aerobics classes are great ways to do this.

 3. Build muscle